cybrox/adventofcode/README.md

 To run all puzzles and test their output, run `RUN_PUZZLE_TESTS=true mix test`.

+Since AdventOfCode [nicely asks us not to include puzzle inputs](https://adventofcode.com/about#faq_copying), running these tests is only possible for myself.
+The commited input files are always encrypted using [git-secret](https://sobolevn.me/git-secret/).

 ## Additional tidbits
 ### Sharing code between parts
 It is often required to share input parsing or some processing between part A and part B of a day's puzzle.
 To facilitate this, `AdventOfCode.Common.Shared` can be used, which contains a macro that will import all functions from the shared module in the same day.